 2. Getting Started

-Before we start developing our Node.js login system, we need to install software and packages that our app will depend on, and subsequently create the structure for our app.
+Before we start developing our Node.js login system, we must install essential software and packages that our app will depend on and subsequently create the structure for our app.

 2.1.
 What You Will Learn in this Tutorial